 The NIS Regulations call for DSPs to take appropriate technical and organisational measures to secure their network and information systems and adopt a risk-based approach to managing them.
-There are also tough incident response and notification requirements, which are comparable to those mandated by the EU General Data Protection Regulation (GDPR).
+There are also tough incident response and notification requirements, which are comparable to those mandated by the EU GDPR (General Data Protection Regulation).

 Although the NIS Regulations are primarily aimed at mitigating cyber risk, they also mandate processes to manage risks caused by physical events, such as power surges, fire or floods, as these could also affect an organisation’s network and information systems.
 DSPs must ensure the availability, authenticity, integrity and confidentiality of data or related services at all times – even after a disruption.

-The ICO will produce additional compliance guidance for DSPs, which will be consistent with the guidelines produced by the European Union Agency for Network and Information Security (ENISA), which other EU member states have already taken into account.
+The ICO will produce additional compliance guidance for UK DSPs, which will be consistent with the technical guidelines produced by ENISA (European Union Agency for Network and Information Security).

 Incident response requirements

-The UK government has stated that the ICO is likely to levy an annual fee on DSPs, in addition to “recovering direct costs involved in any regulatory investigations”.
-The current government consultation document states that the exact fee has not been determined yet, but will be published by the ICO once this has been decided.
+The UK government stated that the ICO is likely to levy an annual fee on DSPs, in addition to “recovering direct costs involved in any regulatory investigations”.
+The current government consultation document states that the exact fee has not yet been determined, but will be published by the ICO once this has been decided.

 Start your compliance project today